jemand771/nix-debootstrap/README.md

 sudo chroot result /bin/bash
 ```

-so that's something I guess.
-(Good luck doing anything with a readonly chroot)

-This is intended to be used with schroot's "readonly" mode where each session creates a copy/overlay of some golden image (which lives in the nix store in this case) some day.
+This can be used with schroot's `file` mode where each session creates a copy/overlay of some golden image (which lives in the nix store in this case).

+Known issues:

+* currently uses `--force-depends` when it doesn't need to (although that may be due to debian crimes in the setup I'm using this for)
+* pretty much hardcoded for amd64 (you _could_ also build foreign arch chroots with this, but not right now)
+* doesn't auto-update
+* GitHub might explode some day if I keep pushing 60MB json files
+* Some questionable hardcoded values here and there (e.g. maximum size)